Divorce begets marital property.

 Once the decision to seek a divorce is made, many other considerations follow.
 A major process within the divorce scenario is the division of the marital assets.
 Before the property can be divided, the parties must determine what their marital property is.
 And, as many who have gone before have come to realize, the determination of marital property is not an easy one, nor is it clearly defined.
-And, once it is defined as marital, the division of that property between the spouses is another hurdle in the path to divorce.
+Once it is defined as marital, the division of that property between the spouses is another hurdle in the path to divorce.

-- Property acquired by inheritance, devise, bequest or gift from someone other than the spouse;
+- Property acquired by inheritance, devise, bequest, or gift from someone other than the spouse;

-- Property acquired by either party before the marriage and property acquired after the happening of the earliest of either: (a) a temporary order in divorce/separate maintenance action; (b) formal signing of written property or marital settlement agreement; or (c) the entry of a permanent order of separate maintenance or of an order approving a property/marital settlement agreement;
+- Property acquired by either party before the marriage and property acquired after the happening of the earliest of either: (a) a temporary order in divorce/separate maintenance action; (b) formal signing of a written property or marital settlement agreement; or (c) the entry of a permanent order of separate maintenance or of an order approving a property/marital settlement agreement;

 - Property acquired by either party in exchange for property in the first two listed above;